facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 	```

 	Users are free to clip the returned colors or gamut map them in any way they see fit.

-4. While Spectral.js uses linear sRGB as their working space, we chose to work in XYZ D65.
-While the reflectance curves
-    were calculated relative to the sRGB gamut, the actual mixing is not done in either sRGB or XYZ, but done with the
-    K/S data coefficients, only the residual data is mixed directly in a color space and we opted to measure and mix it
-    in a space non-specific to the sRGB gamut.
-Measuring and mixing the residual in linear sRGB would have been fine as
-    well with likely little noticeable difference, but this is one area that could be experimented with more.

 ## Registering